Cardisk/CString/README.md

 also `darray.h`.

 Remember always to deallocate the memory occupied by the struct.
-You can do it by calling *destroy* function.
+You can do it by calling the *destroy* function.

     2   destroy(&string);